fwedwicc/FM-Gallery/README.md

 # FM Gallery

-FM Gallery is a compilation of my portrait masterpieces created over the years.
-This website showcases my journey and skills as a traditional artist.
+FM Gallery is a curated collection of my most exceptional portrait masterpieces, showcasing the artistic journey and growth I have experienced throughout my career.
+Each piece reflects my dedication to capturing the essence of my subjects and the evolution of my skills as an artist.

 Image Overview ~ Under Construction